LedgerHQ/ledger-wallet-api/README.md

 ## Usage

 First, you need to insert the `ledger.js` file in your page:

 ```html
 <head>
   <script src="ledger.js"></script>
 </head>
 ```

 Initialization of the `Ledger` object is as follow:

 ```javascript
 function callback(event) {
   console.log(event.response);
 };
 Ledger.init({ callback: callback });
 ```

 This will create an invisible iframe on the `ledgerwallet.com` domain, acting as a proxy between your web page and the Ledger Chrome app.
 Each time you request an API call, a message will be sent to the Chrome app and the response will be sent to the `callback` function.

+All calls are asynchronous, and you are not garanteed to get a callback (for instance, if the user kills the Chrome app).
+If you are using a button to trigger a call, it is recommended to disable the action button for a few seconds using for instance `setTimeout(enableButtonFunction, 4000)`.

 ## API calls